Live Certification Dashboard — April 2026

 • Five-nation certification roadmap (FAA, EASA, UAE, Japan, UK)

-• Conforming Midnight aircraft built
+• Conforming Midnight aircraft built and in flight testing

 • United Airlines partnership — 200+ aircraft order